Pyotr Shchetinkin: Mongolia

 In 1921 Shchetinkin commanded the Red Army expeditionary detachment that, along with Mongolian partisans under Damdin Sükhbaatar, invaded newly independent Mongolia to defeat the anti-Bolshevik Lieutenant General Baron Roman von Ungern-Sternberg whose Asiatic Cavalry Division had wrested control of Outer Mongolia from occupying Chinese forces earlier that year.
 Shchetinkin's forces captured Ungern on August 20 (or 22), 1921.

+Later career

 In 1922 he studied military-academic courses and became chief of the regional department of the Joint State Political Directorate (OGPU) plenipotentiary representative in Siberia.
 From October 1925 - July 1926 he underwent training for higher command of the Red Army.
 In 1926 he returned to Mongolia as a consultant in the State Internal Security Bureau and worked as an instructor in the State of Mongolia military protection.
 In Mongolia he became known as Timur Bator – Iron hero.
 A monument to Shchetinkin stands in one of Ulaanbaatar's main streets.